Retolc/MacroMaker-v1/README.md

 # MacroMaker

 Keyboard and mouse automation macro recorder/player with GUI.
+Just open a terminal, deploy the dependencies and run the MacroMaker-v1.py

 ## Features